platy/Open-Emission-Factors-DB/DATA_GUIDANCE.md

 More details on how these flags are determined and applied can be found in the [OEFDB methodology guide here](https://github.com/climatiq/Open-Emission-Factors-DB/blob/main/DATA_METHODOLOGY.md).

 ### contributor
+`string` | defined structure

-The contributor is either the organization, which officially provided the data point or the GitHub handle of the person who provided the contribution.
+The contributor is either the name of the organization which officially provided the data point, or the email, GitHub handle or other identifier referring to the person who provided the contribution.

 ### description
+`string` | 1000 chars

 Descriptive string, giving context and detail about the emission factor.
 This value explains what activity the emission factor applies to, as a complement to the `name` field, and any contextual information the user may need.
 Can include for example: when and by whom an emission factor was published (if this is not clear from other fields); what activity it describes, with details on boundaries, terms or initialisms provided; what assumptions or factors were used in its computation or translation from the source.
 It should not include information that can be gleaned from other fields or easily from the source link.

 ### date_accessed
+`string` | 10 chars | defined structure

 This is the date the contributor accessed the data, important for understanding how up to date an emission factor is.
 Expressed in YYYY/MM/DD format.

 ### source_link
+`string` | 200 chars | defined structure

-Link to the source for reference and cross-validation.
+URL to the source for reference and cross-validation.
 This ideally links to the specific emission factor, or if not to the specific file from which the emission factor was retrieved.

 ### lca_activity
+`string` | defined values

 Life cycle assessment activity to which the emission factor applies.
 This can be one or several phases from "cradle" to "grave", including: